AdaCore/spark2014/docs/ug/en/source/how_to_use_gnatprove_in_a_team.rst

   * the API of the package.

+* [ADA_LOGICAL_EQUAL]
+  If the aspect or pragma ``Logical_Equal`` is used on a function whose implementation is not analyzed, yet called from SPARK code, the implementation of this function should correspond to the logical equality for the corresponding type as used by |GNATprove|.
+See :ref:`Accessing the Logical Equality for a Type` for information about the logical equality.
+Note that this assumption does not apply to functions without any implementation.

+* [ADA_INLINE_FOR_PROOF]
+  If the aspect or pragma ``Inline_For_Proof`` is used on a function with a postcondition whose implementation is not analyzed, yet called from SPARK code, the equality used in the postcondition of the function should be equal to the logical equality.

 In addition, the following assumptions need to be addressed when calling GNATprove on only part of a SPARK program at a time (either on an individual